railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_hire_new_people.rst

 ===============

 Using OpenERP you can efficiently manage the process of hiring the new people for your organization.
-There is well managed  recruitment process of applicant from initial stage to hiring the applicant.
+It is a well managed  recruitment process of applicant from initial stage to hiring the applicant.

 Recruitments
 ------------